ziglang/qemu-static/README.md

 statically to all possible libraries.

 It is a non-goal to build QEMU with all features enabled.
+It is a non-goal to build QEMU with system emulation enabled.
 It is a non-goal to build older versions of QEMU.

 ## build docker image